Sport in Russia: Tennis

-In April 2022, the organisers of the Wimbledon Championships, a grand slam-level event in London, United Kingdom, banned players representing Russia from entering the 2022 edition of the competition.
-The LTA, the British tennis association, also banned players representing Russia from smaller tennis tournaments based in the UK.
+In April 2022, the organisers of the Wimbledon Championships, a Grand Slam-level event in the UK, banned players representing Russia from entering the 2022 edition of the competition.
+The LTA, the British tennis association, also banned players representing Russia from smaller tennis tournaments in the UK.
 In response, the ATP, WTA, and ITF stripped Wimbledon of its ranking points, with their concerns being based on the principle of participation based on merit, rather than nationality, as well as the unilateral decision by Wimbledon, in contrast with the remainder of the tour.